isa-group/ppinot/README.md

 Maturity
 -----------

 PPINOT is a mature tool that has been successfully applied in two organizations.
 In both cases, its role is to compute the PPIs used to monitor the Service Level Agreements (SLAs) of external IT providers.
 Typical examples are the percentage of incidents solved in time, or the percentage of incidents solved without identifying the root cause.
 This monitoring was used to find inefficiencies and differences between IT providers, and to check the fulfillment of the SLAs and compute the penalties, if applicable.
 Therefore, the quality of the PPI measurement was critical to avoid conflicts between organizations.

-From a technical perspective, both deployments followed a microservices architecture.
-A REST API that wraps the library was implemented so that it can interact with the rest of the services.
+From a technical perspective, both deployments followed a microservices architecture and integrated with [Governify](https://github.com/isa-group/governify), which provided a framework to store and analyze the SLAs.
+To this end, a REST API that wraps the library was implemented so that it can interact with the rest of the services.
 The event log was provided by a MongoDB server and the PPIs were defined using a JSON file.

 Besides these two projects, PPINOT Computer has been successfully used by students to define and compute PPIs in a process management course for more than six years.
 It has also been used by other researchers to [add privacy to PPI values](https://github.com/MartinKabierski/privacy-aware-ppinot).